Life on the Streets – How substance abuse relates to homelessness

 Who Are Our Homeless Citizens?

 Overwhelmingly, a majority of the homeless population we interviewed in South Florida were comprised of men – 85 percent in fact, compared to only 15 percent who are women.
-While a minority, women represent the fast growing population of the homeless community and Their marginalized presence today creates unique challenges for their ability to find basic care and support.
-Sanitary products and basic mental health care are often limited and difficult to find, in addition to those who are pregnant or already have children of their own.
+While a minority, women represent the fast growing population of the homeless community and their marginalized presence today creates unique challenges for their ability to find basic care and support.
+Sanitary products and basic mental health care are often limited and difficult to find, and those who are pregnant or already have children often find suitable resources scarce.

 The Real Figures